wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Edit an Ingestion Policy

-After you create an ingestion policy, if you need, for example, to add a bigger PPS limit, you can edit the policy.
+After you create an ingestion policy, if you need, for example, to increase the PPS limit, you can edit the policy.

 {% include note.html content="You cannot edit the scope of the policy."%}